Thomas Joseph Sugrue: Life

 At this point, he was taken ill from a rare arthritis disease.
 Innovatively treated in a clinic for weeks, he left it as a dying person with a few weeks to live.
 After seeking relief for his condition in Florida, Sugrue moved to Virginia Beach in June 1939 and lived at the Cayces' home until October 1941.
 With Hugh Lynn Cayce as his nurse, he received readings from Edgar Cayce and treatments for his condition.

 On file at Edgar Cayce's A.R.E. headquarters in Virginia Beach are a total of 76 documented psychic readings given specifically for Sugrue by Cayce and a collection of Sugrue's writings.
 It was during this time that he wrote There Is a River, the biography of Edgar Cayce.

 During his lifetime, he wrote seven books, including Starling of the White House, with and for Edmund Starling, the man who protected all U.S. presidents from Woodrow Wilson to Franklin Delano Roosevelt, hosted a New York City radio show Conversations at Eight, and explored the nation of Israel.

 "We called it music" - A generation of Jazz, written with and about jazz musician Eddie Condon, is an account of the birth of that musical genre, stretching from lively descriptions of Eddie Condon's life to deep philosophical interpretations.

 Watch for the Morning is a report on the events which led to the creation of the State of Israel.
 With the many questions on esoteric themes he would ask to Arab, Jew and Druze circles he would meet in this process, Watch for the Morning phrases an answer that still has to be put in shared sentences nowadays.

 With his 1952 A Catholic Speaks His Mind, his shortest and last book, he puts Christianity in the perspective of religion seen as a universal, structural part of the human civilization.

-He died at the age of 45 in 1953 in New York, during a hip replacement meant to help him walk again.
+Sugrue died in 1953 in New York, at the age of 45, during a hip replacement meant to help him walk again.